 Appendix B : IFC Bridge as fast track project

-The IFC bridge has to be seen in two parts:
+-The IFC bridge has to be seen in two parts:

 To develop the IFC Bridge model in order to develop the interoperability with the different stakeholders designing and constructing the bridge.
 The basement of IFC Bridge are the IFC model IFC4 and the IFC Bridge model .